The Magnifying Glass

 In other words, why do so many believers who are knowledgeable about the end-time scenario continue to be so single-mindedly focused on the event of the Rapture that they look at every potentially significant thing that occurs and insist on trying to time the Rapture accordingly?

 First of all, relax.
 I'm not out to criticize or attack anyone.
 I've said my peace concerning those who sensationalize Rapture dates, and I'm not going to bother doing it again.
 Been there, ain't goin' back—done that, ain't doin' it again.
-The people who do that will continue to do so no matter I say, so I may as well save my breath and ignore them.
+The people who do that will continue to do so no matter I say, so I may as well save my breath and ignore them and their dates—dates they tirelessly crank out page after page of calculations to come up with.

 I just want to briefly consider the underlying phenomenon that I believe makes many believers do this—that makes them persist in engaging in feverish speculation about the date of the Rapture based on all manner of events, even ones of genuine prophetic significance.
 And it is simply this: